spinks/vim-leader-guide/README.md

 # vim-leader-guide

-vim-leader-guide is a vim keymap-display loosely inspired by emacs's [guide-key](https://github.com/kai2nenobu/guide-key).
+vim-leader-guide is a neovim keymap-display loosely inspired by emacs's [guide-key](https://github.com/kai2nenobu/guide-key).

 This fork of `hecal3/vim-leader-guide` fixes issues and introduces many new features.